 Third-party vendor management is impossible without risk assessment and Data Protection Agreements management.
 Management of the Agreements is possible with smart notifications informing you about all the important events like Agreement expiration.

 Engaging in a business relationship with a third-party vendor is not a single event.
-It is an active and lasting process in which Data Privacy Manager helps you with keeping records and statuses of onboarding or offboarding process.
+It is an active and lasting process in which the Data Privacy Manager helps you with keeping records and statuses of the onboarding or offboarding process.